scottrigby-dev/metadata_reader/README.md

 # metadata_reader
-A very simple metadata application - coded with python
+A simple metadata application - coded with python